Sofía Macias

-Sofía Macías is a Mexican entrepreneur and published business author.
+Sofía Macías is a bestselling Mexican author and entrepreneur.
 She is editor of The Economist and author of the book Small Capitalist Pig.

 Life

 Sofía Macias was born in Mexico City on August 25, 1984.
 She became editor of The Economist, and in February 2008 opened the blog Small Capitalist Pig.
 In this blog, she writes about common financial personal issues and give advice and hacks to solve them.
 She studied both a degree in Journalism at the School of Journalism Carlos Septien Garcia and a Master in Business Administration at the Ecole Superieure de Commerce de Rennes in France.
 After graduating, Macias started to write many financial educative programs.
 She was responsible for the content of Intelligent Consume, the financial education program of Master Card.
 She also started as contributor for the magazines Expansión, Smart Money and Entrepreneur.

 Books

 Little Capitalist Pig

 Small Capitalist Pig is the first book of Macias and was written in 2011.
 The objective of this publication is to give to the reader tools to save, invest and distribute his income in an efficient way.
 Sofía explains in her books, in simple terms and examples, the cases in which people could increase and improve their money.
 The main topics of the book are saving money, spending techniques and investments.